 - In the Logon Type list box, select Normal.

 In the User text box, type the account username you want to use:

-- In the Password text box, type your A2 Hosting account (cPanel) password or the FTP password that you created in cPanel.
+- In the Password text box, type the password for the account you specified in step 8.

 Optionally, you can specify a default directory for FileZilla to open on the remote server after it connects.
 For example, many people prefer to have an FTP client access the public_html directory by default.
 To do this, follow these steps:

 - Click the Advanced tab.

 - In the Default remote directory text box, type the full path to the directory that you want FileZilla to open.
 For example, to open the public_html directory, type /home/username/public_html, where username represents your A2 Hosting account (cPanel) username.
 For Windows accounts the directory is /httpdocs.

 .
 After a few seconds, the connection is established.